 The procedure for filing a certificate of Assumed Business Name is as follows:

-- Return the form to the Clerk's Office.
+Return the form to the Clerk's Office along with a $10.00 filing fee.

-- After our office is in receipt of the original certificate of publication from the respective newspaper, we will send you a copy along with a Certificate of Ownership of Business.
+After our office receives proof of publication from the newspaper, we will issue you a Certificate of Ownership of Business along with a copy of your publication notice.

 The Office of the County Clerk conducts all elections in Logan County.
 Logan County has 18,784 registered voters and 29 precincts.